kdove04/kdove04/README.md

 🌐 LinkedIn: https://www.linkedin.com/in/karys-dove-7a923a197/

 Thanks for visiting my GitHub!
-Feel free to explore my repositories and collaborate with me on exciting data science and computer science projects.
+Feel free to explore my repositories and collaborate with me on exciting computer science projects.